 Your cat’s ability to detect incoming weather isn’t magic, though it might seem that way when they start acting peculiar hours before you see storm clouds.
 Cats are equipped with an extraordinary suite of sensory tools that make them incredibly attuned to their environment.
 Think of them as living, breathing weather stations wrapped in fur.

-But pressure sensing is just the beginning.
 Cats also have an incredibly refined sense of smell, roughly 14 times more powerful than ours.
 Before a storm, the air composition changes.
 Ozone levels increase, humidity rises, and various scents from the ground become more concentrated.
 Your cat picks up on these aromatic shifts that completely escape your notice.
 That sniffing and air-testing behavior you might see?
 They’re literally smelling the weather change.

 Their hearing deserves special mention too.
 Cats can hear frequencies far beyond human capability, including infrasonic sounds (those below 20 Hz that we can’t detect at all).
 Distant thunder, wind patterns, and even the sound of rain falling miles away might register in your cat’s ears while you’re still enjoying what seems like a perfectly sunny afternoon.